KoodooHQ/.github/PULL_REQUEST_TEMPLATE.md

 Don't worry about accuracy, we're trying to give a rough estimate to reviewers so that they can plan this in around their other work.
 Think about how long it might take you to review a similar PR.

-Delete this section if you don't want/need it, however it's good to try to be kind and courteous to your reviewers and set some expectations on how much time you might require for them to look at your changes.
 -->

   - Reviewing changes takes about _n minutes_.<!-- Rough estimate.  -->